Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/1_cps_introduction.md

 ---

-## The First "Connected Devices" - The Cold Drink Machine
+## 1.3 The "First" Connected Devices - The Cold Drink Machine

 The ARPANET-connected Coke machine at Carnegie Mellon University is widely recognized as one of the earliest examples of a "smart" connected device.
 This innovative project demonstrated how everyday appliances could be enhanced with network connectivity, paving the way for future developments in the Internet of Things (IoT).